Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Performance

 \subsubsection{Accuracy}

-The accuracy of the designs was evaluated by experts based mainly on whether the circuitry implementation could achieve the DG's intended function.
-The accuracy was higher among designs with low to medium complexity (Fig. \ref{fig:complexity1}, \ref{fig:complexity2}) but saw a decline in designs with high complexity (Fig. \ref{fig:complexity3}).
+Experts evaluated design accuracy based on whether the FCI design result could achieve the DGs.
+Accuracy was higher in designs with low to medium complexity (Fig. \ref{fig:complexity1}, \ref{fig:complexity2}) but declined with high-complexity designs (Fig. \ref{fig:complexity3}).